-James (Jim) Smith principally focuses on environmental matters including counseling, supporting transactions, and trying cases.
+James (Jim) Smith principally focuses on environmental and safety matters including defense of enforcement actions, compliance counseling, and supporting transactions.
 He also has experience in intellectual property matters and is registered before the U.S. Patent and Trademark Office as a patent attorney.
 His degree in chemical engineering combined with his legal experience enable him to bring a unique perspective as he represents refining, petrochemical and other resource related industry clients.

 He counsels corporate as well as individual clients on a variety of environmental issues, in addition to trying and arguing appeals in both civil and criminal matters and in both state and federal courts.
-Jim has appeared before the U.S. Environmental Protection Agency (EPA), the Texas Commission on Environmental Quality (TCEQ), the Railroad Commission of Texas, and other administrative agencies in permitting and enforcement matters.
+Jim has appeared before the U.S. Environmental Protection Agency (EPA), the U.S. Occupational Safety & Health Administration (OSHA), the U.S. Army Corps of Engineers, the Texas Commission on Environmental Quality (TCEQ), the Railroad Commission of Texas, and other administrative agencies in permitting and enforcement matters.

 Jim’s practice concerns all major environmental media.
 His trial and transaction work has involved air quality, water quality, hazardous and solid waste, wetlands, and other permitting and enforcement matters, as well as state and federal Superfund cases.
 He has facilitated closures under the Texas Voluntary Cleanup Program and has assisted with plume management zones and Municipal Settings Designations.